Submissions

 Submission Preparation Checklist

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-• The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
+- The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

-• Where available, URLs for the references have been provided.
+- Where available, URLs for the references have been provided.

-• The text is single-spaced; uses a 10-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is single-spaced; uses a 10-point font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines which can be found in the section 'About Submissions'.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines which can be found in the section 'About Submissions'.

 Author Guidelines